jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Timeout for giving up on a kernel (in seconds).

             On starting and restarting kernels, we check whether the kernel is running and responsive by sending kernel_info_requests.
             This sets the timeout in seconds for how long the kernel can take before being presumed dead.
             This affects the MappingKernelManager (which handles kernel restarts) and the ZMQChannelsHandler (which handles the startup).

 GatewayMappingKernelManager.kernel_manager_class : DottedObjectName
-    Default: ``'jupyter_client.ioloop.IOLoopKernelManager'``
+    Default: ``'jupyter_client.ioloop.AsyncIOLoopKernelManager'``

     The kernel manager class.
-This is configurable to allow subclassing of the KernelManager for customized behavior.
+This is configurable to allow subclassing of the AsyncKernelManager for customized behavior.

 GatewayMappingKernelManager.root_dir : Unicode